"I've got a head for business and a bod for sin."

 was one of the more financially successful and critically acclaimed comedies of 1988.
 It was nominated for six Oscars: Best Actress for Melanie Griffith, Best Supporting Actress for both Joan Cusack and Sigourney Weaver

 , Best Director for Mike Nichols, and Best Picture.
 Carly Simon won the Best Original Song Oscar for "Let the River Run".
 The film also won four Golden Globes, with Melanie Griffith and Sigourney Weaver

 each winning for acting, Carly Simon for her song, and the movie as a whole for Best Motion Picture - Comedy or Musical.
 The movie also inspired a short-lived 1990 NBC sitcom of the same name, starring none other than Sandra Bullock

 This film contains examples of:

 - '80s Hair: Most of the secretaries and the women on Staten Island.
 Joan Cusack, to the extreme.
 Also Melanie Griffith in the early parts of the movie.
-Averted with Katharine, whose hairstyle would be seen as perfectly normal and professional even in 2011.
+Averted with Katharine, whose hairstyle would be seen as perfectly normal and professional even today.